andrewjw/site/_drafts/leaddev-2024-day-2.md

    Connect the dots.
 3. 5:1 ratio of positive to negative feedback.
 (There's a lot on this in other talks and books, but I'm not convinced it's a good thing to follow.)
-4. Be a good story teller - accomplishments don't speak for themselves.
+4. Be a good storyteller - accomplishments don't speak for themselves.
 5. Celebrate!
 Credit is infinite.

 ## Uncertainty of change